JosefMackuAmn/smlk_assignment/README.md

 The API can be run in development mode by executing *docker-compose build* and *docker-compose up*, tests can be run by executing *npm test* in a running container (note that this will interrupt database connection of main process).

+**After running *docker-compose up*** MySQL may not be ready for a connection and therefore you will need to restart the process in *app* container.
+Simply saving a file in *src* directory should work, otherwise run *docker-compose restart app*.

 API exposes port **8080**.

 Needed changes if this should be a production project are listed in file **inproduction.txt**.